abhishekvermaa10/abhishekvermaa10/README.md

   Hi 👋, I'm Abhishek Verma
 </h1>
 <h3>
   A passionate Java developer and trainer from India.
 I have 6.5 years of experience working as a Java developer in IT industry.
-I am Oracle Java 11 certified and as a passion, I create Java tutorials on YouTube and my channel name is <a href="https://www.youtube.com/@ScaleUpIndia?sub_confirmation=1" target="_blank">ScaleUp India</a>.
+I am Oracle Java 11 certified and as a passion, I create Java tutorials on YouTube and my channel name is <a href="https://www.youtube.com/@abhishekvermaa10?sub_confirmation=1" target="_blank">Abhishek Verma</a>.
 </h3>

 <p align="left">